AstarNetwork/astar-docs/docs/integrations/indexers/subquery.md

 ## What is SubQuery?

-SubQuery’s goal is to become an Omni indexer for both EVM/substrate-native smart contract infrastructure in the Polkadot ecosystem.
-Connecting directly to substrate with WebSocket, developers can get an insight into their smart contracts from Subquery’s indexing mechanism by detecting smart contract events in a more native way without running separate RPC nodes for HTTP connection.
+SubQuery’s goal is to become an Omni indexer for both EVM/Substrate-native smart contract infrastructure in the Polkadot ecosystem.
+Connecting directly to Substrate with WebSocket, developers can get an insight into their smart contracts from Subquery’s indexing mechanism by detecting smart contract events in a more native way without running separate RPC nodes for HTTP connection.
 The insights are often used for recent trades in DEXes, yield reserves tracking in money markets, NFT transfers, and many more.
-In this tutorial, we will look at how to set up a substrate native indexer for frontier EVM tracking ERC20 token transfers.
+In this tutorial, we will look at how to set up a Substrate native indexer for frontier EVM tracking ERC20 token transfers.

 SubQuery has an advantage over Graph in that it requires javascript or typescript while each subgraph requires AssemblyScript, which is a more focused native-friendly language and may have unexpected behavior.
 It also tracks EVM calls so that developers can still make insight out of calls without adding event code.
 For deployment workflow, since Subgraph is made for the public, it requires developers to add Subgraphs one by one, but Subquery just needs one command to build a dedicated indexer.

-## Prerequisite
+## Prerequisites

 [Docker]: https://docs.docker.com/get-docker/
 [docker-compose]: https://docs.docker.com/compose/install/
 [GraphQL]: https://graphql.org/

-Before you setup SubQuery for your platform, you need:
+Before you setup SubQuery for your platform, you will need:

 -[Docker] : Containerization platform for software solutions -[docker-compose] : Used to automate interactions between docker containers